JonnyRyal08/PersonalProject/README.md

   - Learned about assembly of PI board along with driver cards as well as interaction with Python to control specific features.

-Week 3 - Start assembly of robot.
+### Week 3 - Start assembly of robot.
 Continue to program software for robot.

-  Time Spent:
+ ###  Time Spent:
   - 1hr worked through GPIO tutorial.
 Code added in PersonalProject/gpioControl

-  Lessons Learned:
+  ### Lessons Learned:
   - Learned how to control on and off outputs and timing controls.

-Week 4 - Incorporate and start testing of robot.
+### Week 4 - Incorporate and start testing of robot.

-  Time Spent:
+ ###  Time Spent:
   - 1hr - installed and configured PyCharm, attempted to connect Github
   - 1hr - View online content from Coursera - Programming for Everybody
     (Getting Started with Python) downloaded book: Python for Everybody.pdf
   - 1hr - reading Programming for Everybody pdf

-  Lessons Learned:
+  ### Lessons Learned:
   - Python language created by Guido van Rossum
   - Python supports Functional, Imperative, Object-oriented, and Procedural styles
   - How to access PI via SSH and IP address through terminal

-Week 5 - Write code for robot/ explore remote display over wifi .
+### Week 5 - Write code for robot/ explore remote display over wifi .

-  Time Spent:
+  ### Time Spent:
-  2hr - Coursera - programming for Everybody
+  - 2hr - Coursera - programming for Everybody
-  1hr - Set up ssh, vnc, external display for raspberry Pi to have tablet as display
+  - 1hr - Set up ssh, vnc, external display for raspberry Pi to have tablet as display

-  Lessons Learned:
+  ### Lessons Learned:
   - How to find files with Terminal and run from terminal.
   - Learned how to use ssh terminal via tablet to connect remotely and update Pi
   - Learned how to use vnc to connect wireless display over wifi on tablet

-Week 6 - Present robot to class.
+### Week 6 - Present robot to class.

-  Time Spent:
+  ### Time Spent:
+  - 1hr Coursera - week 3 - 4
+  - 1hr Writing code in PyCharm - practice exercises from Coursera
+  - 1hr Continued working with robot for presentation.

-  Lessons Learned:
+  ### Lessons Learned:
+  - Worked with word count program in Python
+  - VCN configuration over hotspot